Article Overview: Things to Do at Great Smoky Mountains National Park

-I visited Great Smoky Mountains back in 2014 with my brother Will to make what would become our film on the park – it’s vast forests, awe-inspiring wildlife, spectacular fall color, and misty mountain charm has had me coming back for years.
+I visited Great Smoky Mountains for the first time back in 2014 with my brother Will to make what would become our film on the park – it’s vast forests, awe-inspiring wildlife, spectacular fall color, and misty mountain charm has had me coming back for years.

-The best time to visit Great Smoky Mountains National Park is in the fall.
-With the hectic and cramped summer season over and kids back in school visitation to the park tapers off and access becomes much easier.
-The fall also provides excellent wildlife viewing opportunities and some of the best fall foliage found anywhere in the world.
+- The best time to visit Great Smoky Mountains National Park is in the fall.
+Visitation declines (a bit), there’s excellent wildlife viewing opportunities, and some of the best fall foliage found anywhere in the world.